 12. Make More Than the Minimum Payments

 By only making minimum payments on your credit cards means you pay the maximum on interest.
 Payoff balances in full as quickly as possible to pay the least amount of interest.
 The longer you carry a balance on your card the more interest you pay.
 It’s important to keep your card balances low so you can afford to pay them off quickly.
 You can use a credit card payoff calculator to help you see just how much you can save by paying off balances quickly.

 Review your insurance policies annually to make sure they fit your needs.
 Why pay higher insurance premiums for low deductibles if you rarely make claims?
 You can save quite a bit of money by increasing your deductible from $250 to $500, and even more if you go up to $1,000.
 Also, as your vehicle ages you may only want to pay for liability insurance instead of full coverage to save even more.

 Buy a new-ish, used car and keep it for at least ten years to get the most out of your purchase.
 New cars can lose half their value by the time they’re three years old.
 That being said, not all cars lose value at the same rate and the overall condition of a used car is still an important factor to consider when buying one.
-But by heading for the used car lot, you can cut your expenses drastically and save yourself a ton of money.
+If you head for the used car lot, however, you can cut your expenses drastically and save yourself a ton of money.

 You’re entitled to a free credit report from Experian, TransUnion, and Equifax every 12 months, which means with a little planning you, can actually get an update every four months!
 The best place to get your credit report is at annualcreditreport.com.
 Keeping track of your credit report can keep you from falling victim to identity theft, which can cost you thousands of dollars to recover from.

-Managing your money, and saving some along the way, doesn't have to be difficult.
-Sometimes there are small things you can do that can make a big difference in your overall financial picture.
-Try out these quick money tips and you will be on the fast track to financial success.
+Managing your money--and saving some along the way--doesn't have to be difficult.
+Sometimes you can do small things that make a big difference in your overall financial picture.